radial/core-busyboxplus/README.md

 This repository creates a busybox image with a full chain from scratch using [Buildroot](http://buildroot.uclibc.org).
-It was compiled to make use of the small size of Busybox with the additional following packages:
+It was compiled to make use of the small size of Busybox with the following additional items:

-* Internet access
-* Git (1.8.5.3)
+* Internet/networking
+    * IPV4, IPV6, bridge_utils, iproute2, iptables
 * Curl (7.35.0)
+    * protocols: http

-My goal was to make a lightweight busybox-based volume-container that had the ability to access other containers/servers/web-locations to grab and update configuration.
+My goal was to make a lightweight busybox-based volume-container that has the ability to access other containers/servers/web-locations to grab and update configuration.
 The possibilities are pretty extensive!